 - Unlimited Listings – You can add as many items to your shop as you want.
-There is no listing fees because you own and manage the platform yourself.
+There are no listing fees because you own and manage the platform yourself.

-- Low Costs – There is no comission and no transaction fee on each sale.
+- Low Costs – There is no commission and no transaction fee on each sale.
 You will only pay a small fee to your payment gateway.